Traumatic Brain Injury (TBI)

 Where Real Progress Begins

-Recovery from traumatic brain injury is rarely simple or linear.
-Many people adapt, compensate, and rebuild function over time in ways that do not follow a single pathway.
+Recovery from traumatic brain injury is rarely simple or predictable.
+People often adapt, compensate, and rebuild function in highly individual ways over time.

-Supporting recovery means recognising this complexity and working with how people actually live, adapt, and make sense of their injury — not just what can be measured in isolation.
+Supporting recovery means recognising this complexity and working with how people actually live, adapt, and respond to injury in the real world — not simply focusing on isolated symptoms alone.